laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 Almond oil locks in moisture with its "emollient property, and hence can be used to soften and moisturize dry hair" as summarised by Venkataram Mysore and Arpita Arghya on '[Hair Oils: Indigenous Knowledge Revisited](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9231528/
 )'.

+## Is almond oil heavy or light?

+Almond oil is light enough that it's easily absorbed into the skin, including chapped lips.
+As for hair care, almond oil is light enough to penetrate the hair fiber, which is good for [improving strength against breakage](https://medium.com/embodiment-science/coconut-oil-and-mineral-oil-can-strengthen-the-hair-against-breakage-2a7724373be5), but it doesn't help with damage caused by combing, whereas a [heavier oil like coconut oil](https://medium.com/embodiment-science/rele-as-mohile-rb-journal-of-cosmetic-science-2003-84af89b727b5) would be better suited.

 ## Almond oil hair care FAQs

 <div itemscope itemtype="https://schema.org/FAQPage">